getify/foi-lang/formalization-work/Foi-Specification.md

 1. For each segment, in source order:
     1. If the segment is literal text, append it to the result.
-    2. If the segment is an interpolated expression, evaluate it in the current environment and append the result as a string.
+    2. If the segment is an interpolated expression, evaluate it in the current environment and append its rendering to the result.
 2. The completed string is the value of the literal.

-**Open:** the coercion rule for non-string values embedded in interpolations is not yet locked.
-The bootstrap relies on JS's stringification, which carries the same footgun as §2.12.4's computed-key issue.
+**Four value categories render**, and an interpolation slot admits those and nothing else:

+- A **string** renders as itself.
+- A **boolean** renders as `true` or `false`.
+- **`empty`** renders as `empty`.
+- A **number** renders exactly, per §1.3.

+The admission is §9.9's relation, on the same continuum as every other check.
+A slot whose view is disjoint from all four is a compile error at the slot.
+A slot whose view is admitted under one of them is discharged at compile time.
+A slot whose view reaches neither verdict -- `Any` among them -- carries a runtime assertion (§9.7.7).

+**Structured values, namespaced instances, and function values have no rendering.** A Record names no textual form the language supplies, and §2.12.5's computed keys meet the same boundary from the other side.
+Rendering one is an ordinary call returning a string, and a call is an ordinary slot expression:

+    def rec: < x: 1, y: 2 >;

+    defn showPoint(p) ^`"(`p.x`, `p.y`)";

+    `"point: `showPoint(rec)`";
+    // point: (1, 2)

+Conversion to string is explicit at the value categories that carry no rendering, in the same manner as conversion to boolean (§1.2).

 #### §1.4.1 Delimiter Escaping